 The following articles show you how to plan, create, and adjust layouts with responsiveness in mind.

-- The Box Model: learn how browsers see layouts and how to plan your own
+- The Box Model: learn how browsers understand layouts and how to plan your own

 - How Width Affects Layout: read about how different width settings on a block can change how the block behaves

-- Margin and Padding: learn what margin and padding are and when to use them
+- Margin and Padding: learn what they are and when to use them

 - Using Columns for Responsiveness: discover how Builder's built-in Columns block adapts to different screen sizes automatically.
 You can build entire pages with Columns.